From the Beginning of Life to the Day of Purification

 The first thing they ordered us to do was to sign papers.
 We

 refused.
-Then they locked us inside a building without food and with
+Then they locked us inside a building without food and

 very little water for several days until we were very hungry.
 Again

-they tried to induce us to sign papers, promising to feed us and let
+they tried to induce us to sign papers, promising to feed us and

 us go, but again we refused.
 They tried other tricks to make us